 If you have sent money to someone you believe has scammed you and are contacted by a police officer for more money to help get your money back, then this is possibly another part of the scam.
 Scam artists have also been known to use the identity of officials at the British High Commission in Accra.
 If you receive an email from someone claiming to be an official at the British High Commission, contact the officer using the phone numbers or contact details for the British High Commission.

-Roads are mainly in a poor condition, particularly in rural areas.
+Roads can be in a poor condition, particularly in rural areas.
 Street lighting is poor or non-existent.
 Avoid travelling by road outside the main towns after dark, when the risk of serious road accidents is much greater, and there is a heightened risk of attacks on vehicles (see Crime section).
 Grass or leaves strewn in the road often means an accident or other hazard ahead.
 If you choose to drive at night be aware of impromptu police checkpoints.
 Do not give cash to the police.

 A list of recent incidents and accidents can be found on the website of the Aviation Safety network.

 In 2006 the International Civil Aviation Organisation carried out an audit of the level of implementation of the critical elements of safety oversight in Ghana.